 Therefore, we can postulate the existence of mind in Homo from the beginning.

 Recently, we have discussed a lot about the "resonance of minds" in the course of social relations, and its transformative power, which has been exercised over time. " Connections between minds [

 ] involve a dyadic form of resonance in which energy and information are free to flow across two brains.
 When such a process is in full activation, the vital feeling of connection is exhilarating.
 When interpersonal communication is 'fully engaged' - when the joining of minds is in full force - there is an overwhelming sense of immediacy, clarity, and authenticity.
 It is in these heightened moments of engagement, these dyadic states of resonance, that one can appreciate the power of relationships to nurture and to heal the mind."
 (Siegel, p.
 337)

-It will be then useful to consider like the evolution of the language plays an important role in the evolution of the mind of the man, but also in this case, it will not be useful neither diriment to reduce the problem to a speech of development of the larinx and the phonation organs, beyond that of the cerebral areas deputed to the language or to it correlated, but we will have clearly to agree on what we consider "language", that, in agreement with Eccles, we will consider as a particular semiotic system.
+It will then be necessary to consider how the evolution of language plays an important role in the evolution of the human mind, but even in this case, it will not be useful nor diriment to reduce the problem to a debate on the development of the larynx and phonatory organs, as well as of the brain areas devoted to language or related to it, but we must obviously agree on what we consider "language", which, in agreement with Eccles, we will consider as a particular semiotic system.

-They will be therefore to estimate the relationships between language and thought, with the transformations of symbolic and representational type of signs created and used that lead to the language.
+The relationships between language and thought will then have to be evaluated, with the symbolic and representational transformations of created and used signs leading to language.